Junior Tutorials

 Junior tutorials build on the general foundation developed in the sophomore tutorial and allow students to focus their field of study according to their primary country of interest, and the particular topics they wish to pursue.
 The Junior Tutorial can be an important step in conceptualizing a Senior Thesis topic and learning how to conduct advanced research.

-Juniors take an EAS 98 offering or a replacement seminar course approved by the Director of Undergraduate Studies.
+Juniors take an EASTD 98 offering or a replacement seminar course approved by the Director of Undergraduate Studies.
 The Junior tutorial replacement must meet the following criteria:

 KORHIST 115: Korean History Through Film